fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3c.md

 ![](../../images/3/38e.png)

-Note that currently there is a [bug](https://github.com/nodejs/node/issues/23693) in debugger that forces one to use the _debugger_ statement in the code to get breakpoints working.

 All of the application's console.log messages will appear in the <i>Console</i> tab of the debugger.
 You can also inspect values of variables and execute your own JavaScript code.

 ![](../../images/3/39e.png)